abdularif0705/abdularif0705/README.md

     <summary>Click to learn more about my journey!</summary>
     <br>

-Currently, I work as a Software Engineer at Dayforce (Ceridian) incorporating AI into their RichTextEditor used by 5000+ companies.
+Currently, I work as a Software Engineer at Dayforce (Ceridian), I am part of the Web Platform team creating React components for the app and switching our code base from legacy Dojo code to React for optimal performance.
+And enhance our RichTextEditor performance for 5000+ global B2B customers.
+Currently focused on optimizing JsonForms for Dayforce's AMF Pages project initiative, scheduled for launch in 2025.
+I am also working on implementing AI into the RichTextEditor alongside the AI team.

 I graduated from the University of Windsor, with a double major in Computer Science and Business Administration, specializing in Supply Chain and Business Analytics.
 Throughout my academic journey, I was a Research Software Engineer, Software Engineer Intern (twice), and Teaching Assistant (twice).